Human behavior: Age

 Adolescents undergo changes in behavior caused by puberty and the associated changes in hormone production.
 Production of testosterone increases sensation seeking and sensitivity to rewards in adolescents as well as aggression and risk-taking in adolescent boys.
 Production of estradiol causes similar risk-taking behavior among adolescent girls.
 The new hormones cause changes in emotional processing that allow for close friendships, stronger motivations and intentions, and adolescent sexuality.

 Adolescents undergo social changes on a large scale, developing a full self-concept and making autonomous decisions independently of adults.
 They typically become more aware of social norms and social cues than children, causing an increase in self-consciousness and adolescent egocentrism that guides behavior in social settings throughout adolescence.

-Disability
+Culture and environment

+Human brains, as with those of all mammals, are neuroplastic.
+This means that the structure of the brain changes over time as neural pathways are altered in response to the environment.
+Many behaviors are learned through interaction with others during early development of the brain.
+Human behavior is distinct from the behavior of other animals in that it is heavily influenced by culture and language.
+Social learning allows humans to develop new behaviors by following the example of others.
+Culture is also the guiding influence that defines social norms.

+Physiology

+Neurotransmitters, hormones, and metabolism are all recognized as biological factors in human behavior.

 Physical disabilities can prevent individuals from engaging in typical human behavior or necessitate alternative behaviors.
 Accommodations and accessibility are often made available for individuals with physical disabilities in developed nations, including health care, assistive technology, and vocational services.
 Severe disabilities are associated with increased leisure time but also with a lower satisfaction in the quality of leisure time.
-Productivity and health both commonly undergo long term decline following the onset of a severe disability.
+Productivity and health both commonly undergo long-term decline following the onset of a severe disability.
 Mental disabilities are those that directly affect cognitive and social behavior.
 Common mental disorders include mood disorders, anxiety disorders, personality disorders, and substance dependence.